-- Triidothyronine (T4): A vitally important hormone, it affects heart rate, body temperature, growth, development, and metabolism.
-The thyroid normally produces about four times more T4 than T3, but T3 is a much more potent hormone.
+- Triiodothyronine (T4): A vitally important hormone, it affects heart rate, body temperature, growth, development, and metabolism.
+The thyroid normally produces about four times more T4 than T3, but T3 is a much more powerful hormone.

 - Calcitonin: It helps form bones and regulates calcium levels in the body.

 The thyroid makes these hormones by using iodine and tyrosine.
 Iodine, a trace mineral, is found in many foods but is highest in kelp, eggs, strawberries, and dairy foods.
 It is even added to table salt.
 Tyrosine, an amino acid, is also found in these and many soy-based foods.

 Once the thyroid converts iodine and tyrosine into hormones, they are released into the bloodstream at the command of the pituitary gland, a peanut-sized gland in the brain.
 It does this by releasing a thyroid stimulating hormone, or TSH.

 A healthy thyroid functions without much notice.
 However, people with thyroid problems can experience several symptoms, including:

 - Heat or cold intolerance